The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 Dead Rebirth
 ```

-### Phase 3
+### Phase Three

-* Starting from Phase 3 and onwards, the player second on the enmity list will take four autoattacks from the Sparkfledged periodically when they are not doing a mechanic.
-The offtank should retain this position at all times.
+* Starting from Phase Three and onwards, the player second on the enmity list will take four auto-attacks from the Sparkfledged periodically when they are not doing a mechanic.
+The off-tank should retain this position at all times.
-* Nothing changes about Heat of Condemnation, but the offtank will be taking more damage and likely needs to be spot healed for each one.
+* Nothing changes about Heat of Condemnation, but the off-tank will be taking more damage and likely needs to be spot healed for each one.
 * Fledgling Flight will target all tanks/healers or all DPS.
 Simply stand on the ABCD markers, pointing the arrow towards the outside of the arena.
-Move to the centre afterwards.
+Move to the center afterwards.
 * All players should then stay in the middle to bait Experimental Gloryplume.
-Do not move out from the centre until both abilities have been confirmed.
+Do not move out from the center until both abilities have been confirmed.
 * The first fire orbs will show whether it is rotating AoEs or a baited AoE.
 The second dark orbs will show whether it is light party stack or spread.
 * Tanks and melee should go north, into the space from the D marker to the 2 marker.
 Healers and ranged should go south, into the space from the B marker to the 4 marker.
 * Immediately after, spread from each other if it is spread, or stack in the melee/ranged groups if it is stack.
 * Fountain of Fire is the next mechanic in the fight.
 It requires precise positioning from each player to bait mechanics and perform them.
 [Here is a Toolbox Diagram](https://ff14.toolboxgaming.space/?id=964448726941461&preview=1) showing how Fountain of Fire is done.
-  * All players except for the tanks should be outside of the boss, and the tanks should be direct centre to bait Sun's Pinions.
+  * All players except for the tanks should be outside of the boss, and the tanks should be direct center to bait Sun's Pinions.
   * Note where the first fountains spawn.
 The first light party's healer should get the north and east fountains, and the second light party's healer should get the south and west fountains.
 The healer's job is simple: they will soak each fountain in a clockwise pattern.
 They can use the Trickle of Fire buff to massively heal both themselves and the party between each fountain soak, which deals heavy damage.
 * The rest of the party will be baiting AoEs and dashes.
 AoEs appear sequentially on the two closest players who have not yet received an AoE.
   * These will be baited tanks > melee > ranged.
 Once the previous set of players receive an AoE marker, the next set of players should move slightly closer to bait the next set.
 They need to then place their pinion directly in front of the fountain about to explode, then move across the arena behind the opposing pinion.
   * The tanks, once they receive the AoE, should move directly in front of their light party healer's fountain - directly on top of the marker is fine.
 Once the pinion appears, go directly across the arena and behind the opposing tank's pinion.
   * The melee should then move closer to bait the second set of AoEs.
 After they receive the marker, place it directly in front of the second fountain.
 Wait for the tank's pinion to dash across the arena, then go directly across the arena and behind the opposing melee's pinion (max melee is fine).
   * The ranged should then bait the third set of AoEs.
 Again, place it in front of the third fountain, wait for the melee pinion, then go directly across and behind.
-* All players converge in the centre.
+* All players converge in the center.
 Both healers should still have a few seconds left of the massive healing buff.
 Use this healing buff to heal everyone up for double Scorched Exaltation.
 The shield healer is able to generate massive shields, and this should require zero mitigation, as it needs to be saved for the next mechanic sequence.

 * Firestorms of Asphodelos is the major mechanic in this phase, and is a dance sequence from beginning to end.
 [Here is a Toolbox Diagram](https://ff14.toolboxgaming.space/?id=635443782051461&preview=1) showing how the entire phase is done.
 * Mitigate the initial hit and fan out into tank/melee and healer/ranged groups.
 Melee should be at the A marker, and ranged should be at the C marker.